Analysis: Italy's Monti loses his shine

 That would be fine for a normal government with a five-year term, but it is starting to be viewed as too little for an unelected, technocrat administration that was expected to turn the country around in a year.

-Last week Monti accused the Wall Street Journal of "snap judgments" after the newspaper criticized his "cave-in" over labor reform in an editorial titled "Surrender, Italian Style".
+Last week Monti accused the Wall Street Journal of "snap judgments" after the newspaper criticised his "cave-in" over labour reform in an editorial titled "Surrender, Italian Style".

 He had watered down his original reform proposal to ensure the backing of leftist supporters in parliament, scrapping a plan to allow firms to fire workers for business reasons without any risk of having to re-instate them.